Fair Division with Two-Sided Preferences: Introduction

-While EF1 provides a strong fairness guarantee with respect to the teams' preferences, it overlooks the fact that the players may have preferences over the teams as well, for example, depending on their familiarity with the team managers or the proximity of their residence to the training grounds.
-Clearly, ignoring the preferences of the players may lead to a suboptimal allocation.
-As an extreme case, if every team is indifferent between all players, then swapping a pair of players keeps the teams as happy as before and may make both of the swapped players much happier.
-In addition to our sports league example, two-sided preferences also occur in the allocation of employees to different branches of a restaurant chain or volunteers to community service clubs.
-Moreover, the player preferences could signify the \emph{suitability} of the teams for the players---for instance, the ``players'' could represent tasks (such as household chores or papers to be reviewed) and the ``teams'' have varying levels of ability to perform the tasks.
-Can we find an allocation that is fair to the teams and at the same time satisfies a stability condition with respect to the preferences of both sides?
+While EF1 provides a strong fairness guarantee with respect to the teams' preferences, it overlooks the fact that the participating players may have preferences over the teams as well, for example, depending on their familiarity with the team managers or the proximity of their residence to the training grounds.
+Clearly, ignoring the preferences of the participants may lead to a suboptimal allocation.
+As an extreme case, if every team is indifferent between all participants, then swapping a pair of participants keeps the teams as happy as before and may make both of the swapped participants much happier.
+In addition to our sports league example, two-sided preferences also occur in the allocation of students to thesis supervisors, employees to different branches of a restaurant chain, or volunteers to community service clubs.
+Moreover, the participant preferences could signify the \emph{suitability} of the teams for the participants---for instance, the ``participants'' could represent tasks (such as household chores or papers to be reviewed), and the ``teams'' have varying levels of ability to perform the tasks.
+As we shall discuss in \Cref{sec:relatedwork}, with few exceptions, the vast fair division literature deals exclusively with one-sided preferences.
+Can we find an allocation that is fair to the teams and, at the same time, satisfies a stability condition with respect to the preferences of both sides?